Recoil-free azimuthal angle for precision boson-jet correlation

 {\it Track-based measurement. --}

-The angular resolution of jet measurements is about 0.1 radians, due the size of the calorimeter cells, limiting the access to the resummation region.
+The angular resolution of jet measurements is about 0.1 radians, due the size of the calorimeter cells, limiting access to the resummation region.
 This can be overcome by measuring the jet using only charged particles, exploiting the superior angular resolution of the tracking systems at the LHC.
 Here we identify another advantage of the WTA axis: since the effect of soft radiation on the jet algorithm is power suppressed, switching to a track-based measurement only modifies the jet function.
 (Note that $p_{T,J}$ and $\eta_J$ do not require a fine angular resolution and are therefore measured on the full jet.)
-Consistency of the factorization theorem in \eq{fact} then implies that this track-based jet function $\bar \cJ$ has the same anomalous dimension.
+Consistency of the factorization formula in \eq{fact} then implies that this track-based jet function $\bar \cJ$ has the same anomalous dimension as $\cJ$.
 We reach the same conclusion by a direct calculation using track functions~\cite{Chang:2013rca,Chang:2013iba}.
 Explicitly, the difference in the one-loop constant for the quark jet function is

 in terms of the track functions $T_i(z,\mu)$.
-The change reflects the possibility of a hadronization mismatch in the WTA recombination: The losing (in WTA sense) parton may hadronize into the winning tracks.
+The change reflects the possibility of a hadronization mismatch in the WTA recombination: A losing (in WTA sense) parton may hadronize into the winning track.
 The expression for the gluon jet function involves the appropriate replacement of the splitting functions, and there is no modification to the linearly-polarized gluon jet function at order $\al_s$.
 We have verified using \Pythia 8.2~\cite{Sjostrand:2014zea} that using tracks only has a minimal effect on this measurement, see \fig{pythia}.
 For the standard jet axis, this difference is larger~\cite{longpaper}.
 The conclusions reached here also apply to other angular measurements, such as in~\cite{Gutierrez-Reyes:2018qez,Gutierrez-Reyes:2019vbx,Gao:2019ojf}.
-Recently, the ease of track functions for purely collinear measurements was demonstrated~\cite{Chen:2020vvp}.
+Recently, the ease of including track functions for purely collinear measurements was demonstrated~\cite{Chen:2020vvp}.

 {\it Resummed predictions. --} We obtain predictions in \fig{resummation} for the LHC with $\sqrt{s}=13$~TeV, using the factorization formula in \eq{fact}.
-Jets are identified by the anti-$k_T$ clustering algorithm with $R=0.5$ and the WTA recombination scheme, and we require that the leading jet fulfills $p_{T,J}>60$~GeV and $|\eta_J|<2$.
-The electroweak parameters are $\alpha_{em}=1/132.34$, $\cos\theta_W=0.88168$ and $m_Z=91.1876~$GeV, and we use the CT14nlo parton distribution functions~\cite{Dulat:2015mca} with $\alpha_s(m_Z)=0.118$.
+Jets are identified by the anti-$k_T$ clustering algorithm with $R=0.5$ and the WTA recombination scheme.
+We use the CT14nlo parton distribution functions~\cite{Dulat:2015mca}, and show the PDF uncertainty.